supervisely-ecosystem/rotate-images/README.md

 <img src="https://user-images.githubusercontent.com/115161827/225948144-395cab9c-9317-4721-8b09-bd859732f6c0.png"/> <br><br>

 **Step 3:** If you need to rotate the image on a custom angle, you can use the slider, which is hidden by default.
-To show the slider, check the `Rotate the `image with `the precise` angle` checkbox.
+To show the slider, check the `Rotate the image with precise angle` checkbox.
 The rotate buttons will be hidden and the slider will be shown instead.<br><br>

 **Step 4:** You can select the angle by dragging the slider or by typing the angle in the input field.
 The range of allowed angles is from -180 to 180 degrees.
 After selecting the angle, click the `Apply` button under the slider.
 The image will be rotated on the selected angle.<br><br>